t16ing/.vim/README.md

 This is my personal vim/neovim configurations.

-It is designed for a sensible, comfortable, and powerful text and code editor environment.
+It is designed as a sensible and powerful editor environment.

 ## Sensible Configurations

 - Sensible motion, search, fold, and precede.
-- Wider file format and encoding support.
+- More file format and encoding are supported.
-- Persistent edit position and undo history, and auto read file changes from outside.
+- Persistent edit position and undo history.
+Auto read file changes from outside.
 - Indent: 4 spaces, expand tabs.
-Highlight for unwanted spaces.
+Highlight on tabs and unwanted spaces.
-- System clipboard integrated.
+- Integrate with system clipboard.
 - colorscheme: PaperColor Dark.

 ## Key Mappings